not-jay/GameBase-Library/README.md

 GameBase-Library
 ===============

-A Java game engine that is still in the works
+A Java game library that is still in the works